kalyan-vurugonda/Java-FSD/README.md

 # Java-FSD
-This repo consists of all my Assisted Practice Projects.
+This repo consists of all my Assisted Practice Projects, Practice Projects and Assessment Projects